-To achieve our vision the Institute will focus on the following six strategic priorities:
+To achieve our vision, we will focus on the following six strategic priorities:

-Priority 1 - Engagement through communications and knowledge sharing
+Priority 1 - Engagement through knowledge sharing, communication and amplification

-The Institute will strive to extend the sharing of relevant, accessible food science and technology knowledge amongst its members and to its chosen stakeholder groups.
+We will strive to extend the sharing of relevant, accessible food science and technology knowledge amongst our members and chosen stakeholder groups.

-The Institute will increasingly use its unique, independent, evidence-based voice to influence key stakeholders on relevant food science and technology related topics.
+We will increasingly use our unique, independent, evidence-based voice to influence key stakeholders on relevant food science and technology related topics.

 Priority 3 - Professional standards and development

-The Institute will continue grow its critical role in setting and accrediting professional standards for food scientists and technologists.
+We will continue to build our critical role in setting and accrediting professional standards for food scientists and technologists.

 Priority 4 - Membership enrolment, participation and retention

-The Institute is committed to increasing its numbers of members in a balanced way across all categories of membership and encouraging members’ active participation in its activities to further their own career development and contribute to the Institute’s activities.
+We are committed to increasing the numbers of members in a balanced way across all categories of membership and encouraging members’ active participation in our activities to further their own career development and contribute to our activities.

 Priority 5 - Careers and education support and promotion

-The Institute will strive to ensure that a stream of new talent enters the food profession and that students, together with their learning institutions, are actively engaged with and supported by the Institute.
+We will strive to ensure that a stream of new talent enters the food profession and that students, together with their learning institutions, are actively engaged with and supported by us.
 We will also promote food science and technology as an excellent career option.

 Priority 6 - Financial stability and sustainability

-The Institute will ensure it has sustainable income streams by commitment to priorities 1 to 5 above and by continuing to develop new products/services that meet the changing needs of members and the sector generally.
+We will ensure we have sustainable income streams by commitment to priorities 1 to 5 above and by continuing to develop new products/services that meet the changing needs of members and the sector generally.
 These will all be underpinned by effective cost control and sound financial and risk management.

 We recognise the importance and benefits of equal opportunities, diversity, inclusion and eliminating discrimination in every aspect of its work.